fayecoga/RepData_PeerAssessment1/PA1_template.md

 # it occurs for all intervals of the day.
 naRows <- which(is.na(dailyIntervals[,2]))
 naRowCount <- length(naRows)
+# 288 5 minute intervals in one day.
+naIntervalCount <- naRowCount * 288
 # make a copy per the instructions.
 imputedDailyIntervals <- dailyIntervals;
 for( row in naRows)